rogin/Snippets/Connect/Mirth.md

 _RunnenLate_
 no firewall in front of the server, just an F5 which there is no way I would restart.
 I told the client to reduce their queue for 9000 to 100 and retry.

-## What was included in the MCAL v1.3.1 release?

-_narupley_: new code signing cert that is baked into the launcher, that's it

 ## Details on the Thread Assignment Variable